FEZModding/FEZRepacker/README.md

 The solution is separated into two projects: `Core` and `Interface`.

 `Core` contains nearly all of the logic, and is meant to be a stand-alone binary that can be used by other software (most notably, HAT mod loader).
-In order to allow easy distribution, all of its dependencies are automatically merged using ILRepack on build process.
+In order to allow easy distribution, all of its dependencies are automatically merged using ILRepack on build process when `ReleaseCore` configuration is used.

 `Interface` contains console line interface layer and can be used as a reference for interacting with `Core` library.
 It is distributed as a self-contained executable using the following command:
 `dotnet publish -c Release -r win-x86 --self-contained`